 The Sodastream Spirit.
 I’ve never been so sure about a recommendation before.
 I’ve pointed out the narrow range of reasons you might pick one of the other machines, but the Sodastream Spirit is a simple machine that does its one job really well.
 Unless you absolutely want or need the other machines for a specific reason, the Sodastream Spirit is an easy choice.

-I was also a bit surprised that the One Touch was wild with new gas cylinders.
+I was also a bit surprised that the One Touch was overly aggressive with freshly opened gas cylinders.
 You can remove all risks of water gushing everywhere by sticking to the simpler Spirit machine.